jmdaweb/NVDARemoteServer/readme.md

 ###Problems with the server in OpenVZ or Docker containers

 If you run a Debian 8 or RHL 7 based OpenVZ or Docker container, don't install the Debian 8 or RHL 7 packages.
 They will fail and leave the installation in a bad state.
 In these containers, Systemd produces errors because it can't connect directly to the kernel.
-Solution: install Debian 7 or RHL 6 package instead.
+Solution: install Debian 7 or RHL 6 package instead, or run systemd in a privileged container.